tarwn/lessthandot-hugo/blogs/content/posts/2016-11-21-automated-keyword-extraction-tf-idf-rake-and-textrank.md

   - TF-IDF

 ---
 After initially playing around with text processing in [my prior post][1], I added an additional algorithm and cleaned up the logic to make it easier to perform test runs and reuse later.
 I tweaked the RAKE algorithm implementation and added TextRank into the mix, with full sample code and links to sources available.
-I&#8217;m also using a read-through cache of the unprocessed and processed files so I can see the content and tweak the cleanse logic.
+I'm also using a read-through cache of the unprocessed and processed files so I can see the content and tweak the cleanse logic.

 <div style="margin: 1em 0; padding: 1em; background-color: #FFFFCC">
-  Context: The ultimate goal is to build a script that could process through 6 years of my bookmarked reading and extract out keywords, so I could do some trend analysis on how my reading has changed over time and maybe later build a supervised model with that data to analyze new online posts and produce a &#8220;worth my time or not&#8221; score.
+  Context: The ultimate goal is to build a script that could process through 6 years of my bookmarked reading and extract out keywords, so I could do some trend analysis on how my reading has changed over time and maybe later build a supervised model with that data to analyze new online posts and produce a “worth my time or not” score.
 </div>

 The first step was to increase my hands-on knowledge of text processing and identify potential algorithms.
 I used Python as the programming language, 5 sample posts from my own website, and two algorithms: TF-IDF and RAKE.
 I learned how these algorithms work, that data cleansing is an incredibly important step, and that python package management has trailed significantly behind most of the other languages I use day-to-day.

 The code for this post is available here: <https://github.com/tarwn/bookmark_analysis/tree/master/exploration/v2>

-Let me start with the results, then I&#8217;ll jump into the algorithms and code.
+Let me start with the results, then I'll jump into the algorithms and code.

 ## Keyword Extract Results

-These results are a subset of a larger set using TF-IDF, RAKE, and TextRank for the latest 50 posts I&#8217;ve written on LessThandot.
+These results are a subset of a larger set using TF-IDF, RAKE, and TextRank for the latest 50 posts I've written on LessThandot.
 I chose a larger sample because TF-IDF relies on frequency of words found in other documents as part of the score, so I wanted a large enough pool to help it shine (or not).

 Here are results for two recent posts: